ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The array contains one or more entries in sequence.

-The CBOR tag of the first entry of the Reference Value `cryptokeys` array is compared with the CBOR tag of the first entry of the Accepted Claims Set `cryptokeys` value.
+The CBOR tag of the first entry of the Reference Value `cryptokeys` array is compared with the CBOR tag of the first entry of the ACS `cryptokeys` value.
-If the CBOR tags match, then the bytes following the CBOR tag from the Reference Value entry are compared with the bytes following the CBOR tag from the Accepted Claims Set entry.
+If the CBOR tags match, then the bytes following the CBOR tag from the Reference Value entry are compared with the bytes following the CBOR tag from the ACS entry.
-If the byte strings match, and there is another array entry, then the next entry from the Reference Values array is likewise compared with the next entry of the Accepted Claims Set array.
+If the byte strings match, and there is another array entry, then the next entry from the Reference Values array is likewise compared with the next entry of the ACS array.
-If all entries of the Reference Values array match a corresponding entry in the Accepted Claims Set array, then the `cryptokeys` Reference Value matches.
+If all entries of the Reference Values array match a corresponding entry in the ACS array, then the `cryptokeys` Reference Value matches.
 Otherwise, `cryptokeys` does not match.

 ##### Comparison for Integrity Registers {#sec-cmp-integrity-registers}